Epiforge/Extensions/Design/direct-subscription.md

 **It is honest about what the mechanism is.** A caller who can inspect the decision can predict the behaviour of their own code.
 One who cannot is being asked to trust a heuristic they are not allowed to see.

-The analysis takes what `Observe` takes — the lambda and its arguments — because parameters are replaced by constants before observation, and knowing those values makes the analysis more precise rather than less.
+The analysis takes an `Expression`: the one which will actually be observed, after parameters have been replaced by constants and any optimizer has run.
+Producing that expression is the observer's business, not the analyser's.

+An earlier draft had the analyser accept a lambda and its arguments and reproduce the pipeline itself — optimize, replace parameters, analyse.
+That is a standing invitation to divergence.
+The analyser would have to reproduce the observer's normalization faithfully forever, and if the pipeline ever changed shape the analyser would go on confidently answering about a different expression than the one being built.
+Handing it the object the observer is about to use makes agreement structural rather than reconstructed, and there is then nothing left to disagree about.

+The cost is that a caller holding a lambda cannot ask the question directly.
+That is a convenience for the observer to offer, at the point where it already computes the normalized expression, and it is not built until the execution path needs it.

 The result is a structured value: eligible, or ineligible with the offending subexpression and a reason, as the previous section requires.

 ## Turning it off